MauroGaravito/indux/README.md

 See `architecture.md` for the full endpoint catalogue.

 ## Frontend Experience
-- **Admin Dashboard** - Project register, module editor, user directory, branding, Pending Approvals, Worker Submissions (with Inductions/Exams/Inspections tabs), Assigned Workers tab per project, the full-screen Project Map Editor (default zoom + POI colour palette), the refreshed Induction Templates workspace, and the Inspection Templates manager.
+- **Admin Dashboard** - Project register, module editor, user directory, branding, Pending Approvals, Worker Submissions (with Inductions/Exams/Inspections tabs), Assigned Workers tab per project, the full-screen Project Map Editor (location label + default zoom + POI colour palette), the refreshed Induction Templates workspace, and the Inspection Templates manager.
+The Project Summary card displays only the last saved snapshot so coordinates and labels remain read-only until the user clicks **Save project**, and the Setup tab surfaces a warning whenever the draft map location differs from the persisted snapshot.
 - **Manager Console** - Assigned projects overview, module editor (manager mode), project detail with module selector, team management (including per-worker module assignment dialog), Pending Approvals, Worker Submissions (projects they manage), and the Project Inspections surface where managers can activate templates if assigned to the project.
 - **Worker Dashboard** - Assigned projects, submission status, manager contacts, certificate access, and shortcuts into active inspections.
 - **Induction Wizard** - Guided worker experience across project selection, personal data (with conditional fields), uploads, slides viewer, quiz, signature, and submission.
 Photo fields open the camera, upload to MinIO via the same presigned pipeline, and render a thumbnail preview for confidence.